PoCInnovation/Pool2023/Software/day02/2 - ORM/Golang/README.md

 ## Step 6 - Contact Artists

-Now you know how:
+Now you know how to:
 - Basically use the CRUD of an ORM for a model
 - Organize your code for more flexibility
-- test your logic and your database
+- Test your logic and your database

+Congratulations, that already really cool 🥳

 In the relational database, there are 3 types of relationships:
 - One to One: One entity related to another</br>
-  Example: An Artist has only one contact and a contact will only serve an artist
+  Example: An `Artist` has only one contact and a contact will only serve an artist
 - One to Many: An entity that can be linked to multiple copies of another entity</br>
-  Example: a RecordCompany can produce multiple artists
+  Example: a `RecordCompany` can produce multiple artists
 - Many to Many: Several entities linked to several other entities of another table</br>
-  Example: An Artist can write several musics and a music can be created by several artists in collaboration.
+  Example: An `Artist` can write several musics and a music can be created by several artists in collaboration.

 To create these relationships with ENT, you will need to declare [edges](https://entgo.io/docs/schema-edges) that will serve as a link between your models.